 Potential impact on European sites has been addressed in the Appropriate Assessment section of this Inspector's Report, and it is not proposed to repeat it here.
-The nature of the terrain under which the grid connection has been laid comprises mostly roads and verges, with a limited area within forest/agricultural tracks and young coniferous plantation.
-Affected areas were reinstated, and recolonisation of vegetation would result.
+The nature of the terrain through which the underground cables have been laid, comprises mostly roads and verges, with a limited area within forest/agricultural tracks and commercial coniferous plantation.
+Affected areas were reinstated, and recolonisation of vegetation would have resulted.
 There would have been no notable changes in soils and geology.
-Biodiversity is not likely have been affected in any significant manner and, where any minor change may have resulted, it is reasonable to determine that the laying of the underground cables along any potentially affected area would be temporary due the nature of the works proposed.
+Biodiversity is not likely have been affected in any significant manner and, where any minor change may have resulted, it is reasonable to determine that the laying of the underground cables along any potentially affected area would be temporary, due the nature of the works proposed.
 Overall, the environment through which the underground cables has been laid would have had the capacity to regenerate rapidly, arising from any likely minor environmental changes.